‘YOU HAVE A TERRIBLE PROBLEM’

 (from Sparks International Official Fan Club Newsletter – Vol, 21 No. 1)

-We were with Island and there was this real big push to try to make ‘This Town Ain’t Big Enough For Both of Us’ work.
+In May 1974, we were with Island and there was this real big push to try to make ‘This Town Ain’t Big Enough For Both of Us’ work.
 There was resistance initially because it’s a pretty unique song, but they were making a bit of headway and by a few lucky breaks the song got into the charts and we were offered Top of the Pops.
 And all of a sudden Island Records were rejoicing that they’d done it finally and this was going to be the massive break for Sparks in the UK.

 So we went to re-record the song and the producer of the show, a guy named Robin Nash, came down to meet us.
 A very British gentleman, and he says, [perfect BBC accent] ‘Hullo, Robin Nash, Top of the Pops,’ and I went, ‘Hi, I’m Russell from Sparks,’ with my best American twang.
 And he said, ‘Oh.
 Oh excuse me, I must make a telephone call.’
 And they pulled us off of the show, because they’d assumed we were British and we weren’t part of the Musicians’ Union here.
 So we were removed from Top of the Pops that week and replaced by The Rubettes.